Mekhlabhishek/Test1/book/chapter-13.md

 Same way, Webdriver will send out requests for setting value in the password field and then for clicking on submit button.

-Then we are fetching the title of the webpage, similarly, webdriver will send out the request for fetching the title of the page.
+Then we are fetching the title of the webpage, similarly, Webdriver will send out the request for fetching the title of the page.
 Selenium will then return the title in response as follows.

 ```
 [17:24:19]  COMMAND     GET      "/wd/hub/session/5facf94a01bffed6e1479c39778b89bf/title"